OpenZeppelin/rust-contracts-stylus/lib/crypto/README.md

 ## Feature Flags

-This crate exposes its modules behind feature gates to ensure the bare minimum is included in consumer condebases.
+This crate exposes its modules behind feature gates to ensure the bare minimum is included in consumer codebases.
 You can check the current feature flags in the [Cargo.toml](./Cargo.toml) file.